COVID-19 MAY KEEP MANY CHILDREN FROM TRICK-OR-TREATING THIS YEAR

 As the COVID-19 pandemic continues to ravage the U.S. and the world, causing economic turmoil and forcing most to alter the their daily lives, the virus also has robbed many of traditional celebrations, from Easter and Mother's Day to birthdays and family vacations.

-With health officials predicting a resurgence of the virus this fall, many states still on some form of lockdown this summer, and some school systems anticipating children may not return to normal schedules until 2021 at the earliest, autumn and winter festivities may be next in the crosshairs.
+With health officials predicting a resurgence of the virus this fall, many areas still operating under safety restrictions, and some school systems anticipating children may not return to normal schedules until 2021 at the earliest, autumn and winter festivities may be next in the crosshairs.